maragelis/ParadoxRs232toMqtt/README.md

   Alarm system serial on wemos D15 D13

-  Debug messages can be read through usb on the wemos or if you prefer IO15.
+  Debug messages can be read through usb on the wemos.

 The 37 byte message is broken down into a json message with "Event Group" and "Sub-group"